dante4rt/Galxe-AutoComplete-Tasks/README.md

 - A Galxe account where tasks are to be completed.
 - Access to the Developer Tools on your web browser (usually accessible by pressing `Ctrl+Shift+I` or `Cmd+Opt+I` on Mac).

-## Installation 🔧

-Currently, the code for the script is yet to be announced (TBA).
-Once available, it will be updated here with detailed instructions.

 ## Usage 📖

 To use the script: